opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

    54217

-We just evaluated our first differentially private query using Tumult Analytics.
+We have evaluated a differentially private count, and seen how the result relates to the true value for this count.
 In the next tutorial, we'll say a bit more about how privacy budgets work in practice, and evaluate some more complicated queries.